DSrijon01/AppiumQA-Automation/README.md

 Write about how to use this project.

 ###  :electric_plug: Installation
-- Steps on desired capablities to invoke the APK applications.
+- Steps on desired capabilities to invoke the APK applications.
-###  :package: Desired Capablities for Demo Application
+###  :package: Desired Capabilities for Demo Application

 - Android Demo
 ```